dylanaraps/wal/README.md

 ### Making the colorscheme persist on reboot.

-On reboot your new colroscheme won't be set or in use.
+On reboot your new colorscheme won't be set or in use.
 To fix this you have to add a line to your `.xinitrc` or whatever file starts programs on your system.
 This `wal` command will set your wallpaper to the wallpaper that was set last boot and also apply the colorscheme again.

 Without this you'll be themeless until you run `wal` again on boot.